What is Generative AI

 Large Language Models (LLMs)

-These models are trained on vast amounts of text data and can perform various tasks, including answering questions, summarising data, and analysing text.
+These models are trained on vast amounts of text data and can perform various tasks, including answering questions, summarizing data, and analyzing text.

 Precision in the task description, potentially combined with examples or context, ensures that the model understands the intent and produces relevant and accurate outputs.